Bubobubobubobubo/sardine/docs/tutorial.md

 ...
 ```

-Some interesting clock attributes can be accessed:
+- Some interesting clock attributes can be accessed:
     * `c.beat`: current clock beat since start.
     * `c.tick`: current clock tick since start.
     * `c.bar`: current clock bar since start (`4/4` bars by default).
     * `c.phase`: current phase.
-* `c.accel`: `accel` for `acceleration` acts as a tempo nudge parameter.
-Think of it as a way to speed up or down the clock a little bit if you ever need to manually synchronise with another musician or track.

-You can't do much using them for now but it is planned to use these attributes as tools to compose more complex pieces and sequences.
-They are still really useful as conditionals and random number generators.
+These clock attributes are used everywhere in **Sardine** as they provide the most basic interface to the clock for every component in the system.
+You can use them if you wish to compose more complex pieces and sequences.
+They are still really useful tools to craft conditionals and random number generators even though there are better and more controled ways to access them.

 #### The meaning of sleep

-If you are already familiar with Python, you might have heard about the `sleep()` function.
+If you are already familiar with *Python*, you might have heard about or used the `sleep()` function.
 This function will halt the execution of a program for a given amount of time and resume immediately after. **Sardine** does not rely on Python's `sleep` because it is *unreliable* for musical purposes!
-Your OS can decide to introduce a micro-delay, to resume the execution very late or even not to sleep for the duration you first indicated.
+Your OS can decide to introduce micro-delays, to resume the execution too late or even not sleep for the precise duration you wanted.

-**Sardine** proposes an alternative to regular Python sleeping backed by the clock system previously described, crafted by @thegamecracks.
-The `sleep()` function has been overriden to allow you to stop and resume a **swimming function** while keeping synchronization and timing accuracy.
+**Sardine** proposes an alternative to regular Python `sleep`, backed by the clock system previously described, crafted by @thegamecracks.
+The `sleep()` function has been overriden to allow you to have a safe and sane alternative for musical contexts.
+You can use it to stop and resume a **swimming function** while keeping synchronization and timing accuracy.

 ```python
 @swim